tmhglnd/mercury/README.md

 	- included in the Mercury environment through Node4Max
 - Provide creatives with a multi-purpose non-linear-sequencer
 	- use OSC to communicate with other platforms
-	- use MIDI to communicate with other environments and devices
+	- use MIDI to communicate with other platforms and devices
 - Provide creatives with an easy sampler/synthesizer for sounddesign and composition
 	- use external OSC to control parameters in the sampler/synthesis
 	- use external MIDI devices and messages to play the sampler/synthesizers (coming soon...)
-- Release a stand-alone application for MacOS and Windows, making installing and workflow easier (coming soon...)
+- Release a browser version and standalone Electron app, making getting started easier
-- Collaborate in Mercury via the browser and code music together
+- Collaborate in Mercury via the browser with Flok and code music together
 - Extending the Mercury users-community and including extensions on the environment in the master-branch

 ⭐️ *watch and star this repo to keep up-to-date with the latest changes whenever they're made*

 ## 👩‍💻👨‍💻 Collaborative Coding

 You can code together in Mercury using the amazing [**Flok**](https://flok.cc/) live coding environment in the browser.
-The easiest way to get started is by combining **Flok** with the **Mercury Playground**, but you can also combine Flok with this Mercury standalone running in Max8.
+The easiest way to get started is by combining **Flok** with the **Mercury Playground**, but you can also combine Flok with the Mercury Max8 version.

 - [Start coding together here](./docs/collaborate.md)